ITISFoundation/osparc-manual/docs/codeathon.md

 ### API
 Extensive information about the **o²S²PARC** API is documented [here](https://itisfoundation.github.io/osparc-simcore-python-client/#/) and it was created to allow for running of pipelines through a Python client.
 In particular, the [**Basic Tutorial**](https://itisfoundation.github.io/osparc-simcore-python-client/#/md/tutorials/BasicTutorial?id=basic-tutorial) is a great place to start!
 Certain issues to keep in mind, however, are that:
 1. The API can be used to set parameters for and run only Computational Services, not interactive ones.
-2. Only a single Computational Service can be launched via the API as opposed to multi-service Study.
+2. Only a single Computational Service can be launched via the API as opposed to a Study pipeline with multiple Services.

 *Hint*: For the purposes of the Codeathon, if you would like to use the API, you will likely want to call the Python Runner Service as it is a Computational Service which allows for custom code.
 Other custom code would need to be [**submitted**](docs/submission.md) to us and containerized to create a new Computational Service, which could take a while.